 Plan I - Thesis: Students will write and defend a thesis.
 Students MUST have a thesis advisor chosen before their second year of study.
-Students in the thesis plan have priority in obtaining departmentalassistantships.
+Students in the thesis plan have priority in obtaining employment positions in the department such as RA, TA and GA.